 “TEL” on a fax machine or fax modem can be:

-- The port to connect a telephone handset to a fax to enable it as a telephone.
+- A port to connect a telephone handset to a fax to enable the fax machine as a telephone.

-- The port connects to the fax to a phone jack (sometimes labeled “LINE“).
+- A port to connect the fax to a phone jack (sometimes labeled “LINE“).

-- The port connects an extension telephone to the fax (sometimes labeled “EXT“).
+- A port to connect an extension telephone to the fax (sometimes labeled “EXT“).

-- In the context of “FAX/TEL,” a switch that changes between fax and telephone modes.
+- In the context of “FAX/TEL,” a switch that changes between fax, telephone, or both modes.

 If there is one port for a phone line labeled “TEL,” it is for the landline phone line.